Anti-nRNP: Testing

+Diagram showing the role of the U1 small nuclear ribonucleoprotein (U1snRNP) complex during RNA splicing.

 An enzyme-linked immunosorbent assay (ELISA) is one of the most common ways for detecting anti-U1 RNP antibodies in patient sera.
 In this procedure, purified or recombinant U1-RNP antigens are placed into microplate wells.
-After they block nonspecific binding sites, diluted patient serum is added to the wells and incubated.
+After nonspecific binding sites are blocked, diluted patient serum is added to the wells and incubated.
 If specific autoantibodies are present, they can bind to the immobilized antigen.
 A secondary enzyme-conjugated anti-human IgG antibody is added, that it is followed by a substrate that produces a color change.
 This is read by spectrophotometry and compared to a standard curve to measure the levels of antibodies.
 Reference ranges are specific to each laboratory, and results must be interpreted in the context of clinical findings.
 This method is highly sensitive and frequently used to support diagnosis in patients with suspected MCTD or other connective tissue diseases.

+Other laboratory techniques include immunoblotting, immunoprecipitation, and multiplex immunoassays.
+Immunoblotting identifies antibodies directed against specific proteins within the U1 snRNP complex, while immunoprecipitation has traditionally been considered one of the most specific methods for confirming anti-U1 RNP antibodies.
+Multiplex immunoassays allow laboratories to detect several extracellular nuclear antigen antibodies at the same time, making them useful for evaluating those with suspected autoimmune diseases.

+Principle of an enzyme-linked immunosorbent assay (ELISA) used to detect antibodies.

+Because testing methods differ between laboratories, reference ranges may vary.
+A positive anti-U1 RNP antibody test should always be interpreted together with a patient's symptoms and other significant research.

 Clinical significance

 Anti-nRNP antibodies are most strongly associated with Mixed Connective Tissue Disease (MCTD), a condition that exhibits overlapping symptoms with systemic lupus erythematosus (SLE), scleroderma, and rheumatoid arthritis.
 The detection of high titers of anti-U1 snRNP antibodies in the sera of patients is considered a hallmark of MCTD and is commonly used in its diagnosis.

 In addition to MCTD, anti-nRNP antibodies have been observed in a variety of other autoimmune disorders including: